-De Novo Hepatitis B Surface Antigen (HBsAg) Positive, Core Antibody (Anti-HBc)

-Negative, Hepatitis B Virus Infection post-Liver Transplant from an Anti-HBc, HBsAg

-Negative Donor
+De novo hepatitis B surface antigen (HBsAg)-positive, core antibody (anti-HBc)-negative, hepatitis B virus infection post-liver transplant from an anti-HBc, HBsAg-negative donor

-Harjot K. Bedi1, 0000-0002-1328-9152
+Harjot K. Bedi1

-Roberto Trasolini^{1,2}, 0000-0001-8059-9807
+Roberto Trasolini^{1,2}

-Christopher F. Lowe3, 0000-0002-1491-2428
+Christopher F. Lowe3

-Trana Hussaini4, 0000-0002-6463-6847
+Trana Hussaini4

-Mark Bigham5, 0000-0003-2949-4916
+Mark Bigham5

-Gordon Ritchie3, 0000-0001-8840-9756
+Gordon Ritchie3

-Eric M. Yoshida^{1,2}, 0000-0003-2910-7461
+Eric M. Yoshida^{1,2}

-1Department of Medicine, University of British Columbia, Vancouver BC, Canada

-2Division of Gastroenterology, University of British Columbia, Vancouver BC, Canada

-3Department of Pathology and Laboratory Medicine, University of British Columbia,

-Vancouver BC, Canada

-4Faculty of Pharmaceutical Sciences, University of British Columbia, Vancouver BC,
+1Department of Medicine, University of British Columbia, Vancouver BC, Canada; 2Division of Gastroenterology, University of British Columbia, Vancouver BC, Canada; 3Department of Pathology and Laboratory Medicine, University of British Columbia, Vancouver BC, Canada; 4Faculty of Pharmaceutical Sciences, University of British Columbia, Vancouver BC, Canada; 5Fraser Health Authority, Surrey BC, Canada

-Canada

-5Fraser Health Authority, Surrey BC, Canada

-Corresponding Author:

-Eric Yoshida

-Vancouver General Hospital

-University of British Columbia

-5th Floor - 2775 Laurel Street

-Vancouver, BC, Canada

-Email: eric.yoshida@vch.ca

-Phone: 604-875-5244; Fax: 604-875-5447

-Abstract:
+Abstract

-Liver transplant donors and recipients are routinely screened for Hepatitis B virus (HBV) infection with Hepatitis B surface antigen (HBsAg) and Hepatitis B core antibody (anti-HBc).
-Organs are accepted from donors who are HBV negative, with the caveat of increased monitoring when accepting organs from 'increased risk donors'.
+Liver transplant donors and recipients are routinely screened for hepatitis B virus (HBV) infection by measuring the levels of hepatitis B surface antigen (HBsAg) and hepatitis B core (anti-HBc) antibodies.
+Organs are accepted from donors who are HB-negative, and increased monitoring is required for organs from donors considered at increased risk.
 Transplant recipients are vaccinated if there is no sign of previous infection or immunity and monitored for reactivation in case of previous HBV infection.
-In cases where both the donor and recipient are HBV negative, no antiviral prophylaxis is used post-transplant.
-We present a case of a HBV immunized, anti-HBc negative patient who underwent orthotopic liver transplant from an anti-HBc negative donor.
-The patient did not receive post-transplant antiviral prophylaxis because of mutual anti-HBc-seronegative status.
-However, she developed HBV infection with isolated HBsAg, and persistently negative anti-HBc.
-Mutations in the core/pre-core regions of HBV gene were not implicated for the unique serology in this case.
-Immunosuppression post-liver transplant is the likely etiology for isolated HBsAg seroconversion despite significantly elevated HBV DNA.
-Our experience suggests that HBV DNA screening of liver transplant donors and recipients, in addition to HBV DNA monitoring in recipients, may reduce transplant-associated HBV risk.
+In cases where both the donor and the recipient are HBV-negative, no antiviral prophylaxis is used post transplant.
+This report describes a case of an HBV-immunized, anti-HBc-negative patient who underwent an orthotopic liver transplant from an anti-HBc-negative donor.
+The patient did not receive post-transplant antiviral prophylaxis due to mutual anti-HBc-seronegative status.
+However, the recipient developed HBV infection with isolated HBsAg and persistently negative anti-HBc.
+Mutations in the core/pre-core regions of the HBV gene were not implicated for unique serology in this case.
+Immunosuppression post liver transplant is the likely etiology for isolated HBsAg seroconversion despite significantly elevated HBV DNA.
+Our experience suggests that HBV DNA screening of liver transplant donors and recipients, in addition to HBV DNA monitoring of recipients, may reduce the risk of transplant-associated HBV.

-Key Words: Hepatitis, Hepatitis B, seroconversion, Hepatitis B surface antigen reactivity, liver transplant
+Keywords: Hepatitis; hepatitis B; Hepatitis B surface antigen reactivity; liver transplant; seroconversion.